 The likelihood of belonging to a trade union varies substantially by sector.
 Employees in industries with higher proportions of public sector workers are more likely to belong to trade unions, including the 'public administration and defence' and 'education' industries.
 The rate of union membership in manufacturing, which has traditionally been seen as a high union membership industry, has fallen substantially in recent years and now has a below average proportion of trade union members.
-Density has fallen by 15 percentage points, from about 33% in 1995 to 18% in 2014.
+Density has fallen by 16 percentage points, from 32.8% in 1995 to 16.8% in 2015.

-As in previous years, 'public administration and defence' and 'education' were the sectors with the highest proportions of trade union members, where 50% of employees are union members in both sectors.
-Accommodation and food services had the lowest at 4% (Table 1.8).
+As in previous years, 'education' and 'public administration and defence' were the sectors with the highest proportions of trade union members, 51.8% of employees in 'education' and 45.7% of employees in 'public administration and defence' are union members.
+Accommodation and food services had the lowest at 3.5% (Table 1.8).

-Chart 1.5: Trade union density by industry, 2014
+Chart 1.5: Trade union density by industry, 2015